 One major difference is the way that cost-efficiency per mile is calculated.
 For gas vehicles, you calculate miles per gallon (MPG).
 For electric vehicles, you calculate miles per kilowatt-hour (miles/kWh).
 This rate measures how many miles an EV can travel using one kilowatt-hour of electricity.

-Calculating Electric Car Mileage Rates
+Calculating Electric Car Mileage Reimbursement Rates

-Calculating an EV's miles/kWh can tell you the vehicle's energy efficiency.
-But you need to take an additional step to calculate energy costs.
 Determining the cost of electricity per kilowatt-hour is necessary.
 For example, if an EV gets 5 miles/kWh at a cost of $0.15/kWh, it costs $.03 per mile to operate the vehicle.

-But this is only one part of a large set of costs that affect the mileage reimbursement rate:
+But this is only one part of a large set of costs that affect the mileage reimbursement rate.

 - Charging Costs: Varies by region and electricity rates.